 Runners are a perfect way to try new quilt blocks or use up some orphan blocks you have in your stash.
 You can make this simple runner with one piece of fabric, too.
 There are so many nice fabric designs nowadays!
 That makes this a super simple project.

-How much fabric do I need to make a table runner?
+How much fabric do I need to for a table runner?

 If you want a runner that goes off the end of your table, measure the length of your table and add 12-inches.
 This will give a 6-inch drop on each end.
 This is a good size for the drop as it gives length but doesn’t interfere with the chair at the end of your table.